jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/ModuleInstructor/README.md

 Cohort curriculum should be released to your staff at least one week before the new cohort begins.
 You will need the [course ids][course-ids] and the Postman app to execute the release.
 Here is a link to the instructions for adding curriculum: [Add Course Content on AAO][course-content]

+## Class Administration

+### Before you Start Class

+Make sure you have turned off all notifications on the screens you will be sharing.
+If there are bookmarks or links or any other material that should not be seen by students please remove them from your screen prior to class.

+Mute all sounds that will interrupt your lecture, especially through Slack or your own personal SMS notifications

 ### Morning Boost

 Every class begins with a Morning Boost.
 Navigate to the proper week and day for your cohort and give your class 5-6 minutes to complete the morning boost.
-You may go over the answers with them aftewards if you choose and depending on time.
+You may go over the answers with them afterwards if you choose and depending on time.
 If you need a stopwatch to monitor and share the time with the class you can download your own stopwatch app.
 Here is a link for an [online stopwatch][online-stopwatch] if you don't have your own.

-### Kahoot End of Week

-While it is not a requirement, creating and running a kahoot is a fun way to engage your class at the end of the week.
-There may already be pre-existing kahoots, or you can create your own on the a/A [Kahoot Account][kahoot-account].
-If you don't know what a kahoot is you can familiarize yourself with it [here][what-is-kahoot].
+### Learning Objectives

+Go over the Learning Objectives for the day with the class before starting the lecture and if there is time afterwards run through them again to show that you have covered them.

 ### How To Manage the Questions Channel

 #### During Lecture

 In order to maintain the pace of the class, questions should be allowed but controlled properly.
-During Lecture, instruct students who have long answer questions to post them in the modules `online-question` channel.
+During Lecture, instruct students who have long answer questions to post them in the modules `online-question` Slack channel.
 The Jr. TA's should be instructed to keep an eye on the lecture channel and answer appropriate questions.
 If chat is enabled for the cohort, keep an eye on chat for questions as well as for hands raised on Zoom.
 Maintain control of the length of answers for questions as well in order to maintain class pace.

 #### During Pair Programming